 - a comfortable solution for your visual needs.
 This may be the right pair of glasses or one of a wide range of contact lens options.

-Make sure you see an optometrist who specialises in keratoconus and sees this disease every day, not just once or twice a year.
+Make sure you see an optometrist who is highly experienced in keratoconus and sees this disease every day, not just once or twice a year.

 They will have the latest technology to diagnose and manage your disease and they will keep up to date about new therapies and contact lens designs.